Building your resilience – what are your risk factors and protective factors?

 - Being exposed to witnessing or being exposed to violence

 These things increase the amount of stress in an individual’s life and it means that it’s weakening the system.
-Additionally, it’s reducing their ability to cope with subsequent stressors as well.
+It’s reducing their ability to cope with subsequent stressors as well.

-- Fear about or uncertainty of the future
+- Fear about or an uncertainty of the future

 This can often reflect a lack of hope in the future, which can be a big flag for things like depression or suicidal ideation.

 - Issues with body image